troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to read(timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before reading.
+Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to *read(timeout:Double) -> Future&lt;Characteristic&gt;* to ensure that characteristic has been discovered before reading.
 An error is returned if the characteristic is not found.

 ### <a name="central_characteristic_update">Characteristic Update Notifications</a>

-After a peripherals characteristics are discovered subscribing to characteristic value update notifications is possible.
+After a Peripherals Characteristics are discovered subscribing to Characteristic value update notifications is possible.
 Several BlueCap Characteristic methods are available,

 ```swift
 // subscribe to characteristic update